belgattitude/soluble-japha/doc/install_server.md

 # Javabridge server installation

-In order to talk with the JVM, `soluble-japha` requires installation of a specific java service called the Javabridge server.
-It acts as an intermediate between the Java and PHP runtimes and can be build, customized and runned in minutes straight from the command line.
+The Javabridge server acts as an intermediate between the JVM and PHP runtime.
+Here's the steps to customize, build and run your own instance.

 ## Requirements